sherlinjenifa/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ## Algorithm
 Step 1: Input Data
-- Collect dataset with features (independent variables) such as:
+- Collect dataset with features (independent variables) such as
 - Size of house (sq. ft.)
 - Number of rooms
 - Location index